 - Practicum Project

-Students elect to take three advanced courses in a variety of domains: marketing, computer science, economics, finance, decision sciences, information systems, accounting, etc. The list of electives below is not exhaustive.
+Students elect to take three advanced courses in a variety of domains: marketing, computer science, economics, finance, decision sciences, information systems, or accounting.

 - Natural Language Processing